Instructor Notes

 Collaborating with Newcomers

-The next callout contains a lot of information, and can require a lot of time to discuss fully while training.
+The next spoiler contains a lot of information, and can require a lot of time to discuss fully while training.
 We recommend that you do not dwell on these details while teaching unless you have time to spare.

 Project Management and Governance